You’re hearing conflicting reports in the news about a mandatory vaccination policy in the workplace.

 Despite the controversy, as employment lawyer Paul Champ made clear in an interview with CTV News, “There’s obviously a lot of competing rights and interests, but an employer’s obligation or their interest here is to maintain a safe and healthy workplace.”

 In order to find out what is best for your specific organization, you need to survey your workforce to collect sentiment that can guide your decision.
-Download the info sheet below to see how WorkTango’s technology fits the bill.
+Download the info sheet to see how WorkTango’s technology fits the bill.

 Additional North American Mandatory